-Camping expert Eric Bergdoll goes through the different types of tents to help you find the right tent for you and your group.
+Camping & Hiking expert Eric Bergdoll runs through all the different types of tents to help you find the right tent for you and your group.

 Tents come in all different shapes and sizes.
 From bivy sacks weighing only a couple of ounces to massive cabin tents weighing 50 pounds or more, there is a perfect tent for any application.
 Initially, tents were made out of thick canvas, but these days, they can be created from many types of materials.
 Certain types of tents are better than others in bad weather or heavy winds, so if harsh weather conditions are possible, the ideal choice won't necessarily be the most popular option.

 The dome tent is the most common design today.
 With two flexible poles that cross in the center and are anchored to the corners of the tent, this tent is easily distinguishable from other types.
 Dome tents come in a range of different sizes, with capacity ranging from a single person up to about eight people.
 In double-wall designs, there is a breathable inner tent, usually made mostly of mesh with a waterproof floor.
 The second wall comes in the form of a rainfly resting on top of the poles.
 Single wall tents have an interior that is waterproof throughout, which does sacrifice some breathability.

 Dome tents are lighter than other tent options, have a decent amount of headroom, and are easy to pitch.
 Vestibules (the area around the tent doors that’s sheltered by the tent’s rain fly) are often included for extra gear storage, but not all dome tents include them.
 A downside of dome tents is that they tend to catch wind and be flattened or blow away.